jrp2014/smuggler2/README.md

 It is sometimes necessary to run `cabal clean` before running tests to ensure that old build artefacts do not lead to misleading results.

-`smuggler-test` uses `cabal exec ghc` internally to run a test.
-The `cabal` command that is to be used to do that can be set using the `CABAL` environment variable.
-This may be helpful for certain workflows where `cabal` is not in the current path, or you want to add extra flags to the `cabal` command.

 Importing a test module from another test module in the same directory is likely to lead to race conditions as 'Tasty' runs tests in parallel and so will try to